SJackson123/Tetris-Reinforcement-Learning/README.md

 ## Running the code

+1) Install dependencies - install the required packages from the 'requirements.txt' file.

-You can train an agent by running each methods python file:
+2) You can train an agent by running each methods python file:
--ce.py
--ce_constant_noise.py
--ce_decreasing_noise.py
--dqn.py
--combine.py
+   - ce.py
+   - e_constant_noise.py
+   - ce_decreasing_noise.py
+   - dqn.py
+   - combine.py

+## Env:
+The env folder contains all the files for the Tetris environment.

 ## Results: